Self-Employed Mortgages Without Accounts

 Which lenders will consider your application?

-Having no accounts may well limit the number of lenders who will consider your application, but a good broker should be able to find you specialist lenders who will be more flexible in their eligibility criteria.
+Having no accounts may limit the number of lenders considering your application.
+Still, a good broker should be able to find you specialist lenders who will be more flexible in their eligibility criteria.

-Generation Home, for instance, will consider applications from people who have been self-employed for less than two years if they can provide evidence of a track record of previous employment at a similar level of income and in a similar line of work.
-Kensington Mortgages will accept a trading history of 12 months with proof of income in some form and a capped LTV at 85%.
+Generation Home, for instance, will consider applications from people who have been self-employed for less than two years if they can provide evidence of a track record of previous employment at a similar income level and in a similar line of work.
+Kensington Mortgages will accept a trading history of 12 months with proof of income in some form and a capped LTV of 85%.

 Anything that increases the potential risk to lenders normally equates to higher interest rates, so be prepared to pay a little bit more, at least to start with.
-After an initial period on a higher rate though you’ll be in a much stronger position, with more equity and a longer self-employment track record, and so you should then be able to remortgage on a better deal.
+After an initial period on a higher rate, though, you’ll be in a much stronger position, with more equity and a longer self-employment track record, so you should be able to remortgage on a better deal.

 Important

-Bear in mind that the best way to quickly find out if you are eligible for a mortgage is to speak to an expert mortgage advisor – like the ones we work alongside.
-They have years of experience in helping people with unusual circumstances take out a good mortgage.
+Bear in mind that the best way to quickly find out if you are eligible for a mortgage is to speak to an expert mortgage advisor—like the ones we work alongside.
+They have years of experience helping people with unusual circumstances take out a good mortgage.

 Can you remortgage without accounts?

 Yes, potentially.
-Remortgaging with no accounts works much like getting a new mortgage – your lender will be looking to ensure that you can afford to make the repayments through evidence of your income, and they’ll want to see that you have a good credit record to support that.
+Remortgaging with no accounts works much like getting a new mortgage.
+Your lender will look to ensure that you can afford to make the repayments through evidence of your income and a good credit record to support that.

-Remortgaging when you’re self-employed may be slightly easier than a new mortgage depending on how much equity you already have in your home.
-If you have a good amount of equity then your LTV will be lower and you’ll have a wider pool of lenders open to you.
+Remortgaging when you’re self-employed may be slightly easier than a new mortgage, depending on how much equity you already have in your home.
+If you have a good amount of equity, your LTV will be lower, and you’ll have a wider pool of lenders open to you.

 Get matched with a mortgage broker experienced in self-employed cases

 While getting a self-employed mortgage without accounts can be a little more complex, it’s by no means impossible with the right expert support.
-Don’t rush in alone and risk having your mortgage declined – let our free broker matching service find you exactly the person you need to help you get the mortgage you want.
+Don’t rush in alone and risk having your mortgage declined.
+Let our broker matching service find you exactly the person you need to help you get the mortgage you want.

-Call us now on 0808 189 2301 or make a quick online enquiry and we’ll look at your unique circumstances and match you with the broker who has the right blend of experience and knowledge for you.
-Our service is no obligation and free of charge, so get in touch today.
+Call us now on 0330 818 7026 or make a quick online enquiry, and we’ll look at your unique circumstances and match you with the broker who has the right blend of experience and knowledge for you.

 Maximise your chance of mortgage approval with a specialist in self-employed mortgages